 Since that time, there have also been a handful of videos on YouTube (such as this video and this video) that show a person holding an EMF meter (electromagnetic radiation detector) while measuring the results over a traditional innerspring mattress.
 The innersprings shown in these videos are continuous coil innersprings, which means the coils are interconnected with a tightly coiled wire called a helical.
 (Yes, helical wires are sometimes used in antennae.)

 We do not use continuous coils (or open coils) or connecting helical wires between the coils in any Avocado Green Mattress.
-Instead, we use fabric-encased innersprings — which means every coil is individually wrapped inside sealed fabric pockets so they function independently (our Latex Mattress does not use springs).
+Instead, we use fabric-encased innersprings — which means every coil is individually wrapped in fabric so they function independently (our Latex Mattress does not use springs).
 They are not interconnected.
 (As reference, this video explains the different types of innersprings.)
 This is important, because if the coils are not connected, their ability to function as an antenna is greatly diminished.

 EMFs and the Avocado Green Mattress